BernardaP/react-state-remote/readme.md

 > Technically, this has changed post React 16.8 release.
 We now have something called "hooks" for changing the state in a functional component.
 But for simplicity sake we will say that state cannot be changed in functional component.

-#### Lifecycle
+#### Lifecycle Methods

-Another feature which you cannot use in functional components are lifecycle methods.
-The reason is the same like for state, all lifecycle hooks are coming from the `React.Component` which you extend from in class components.
+Another feature that cannot be used in functional components are "lifecycle methods".
+Lifecycle methods run at specific times in the rendering, mounting, and unmounting phases of a component's life.
+Functional components don't have access to these methods for the same reason that they don't have access to state: all lifecycle methods are inherited from `React.Component` through the extend syntax.

-So if you need lifecycle hooks you should probably use a class component.
+So,if you need lifecycle methods you need a class component.

 > This has also changed post React 16.8 hooks update.

-### Code Along: Adding a state
+### Code Along: Adding a state object

-As an example we will be adding "Karma" to our comments.
-(This will make sense in a moment I promise.)
+We're going to add "Karma" to our comments in order to show the user which comments are positive and which are negative by changing their colour.

-Let's first change our functional `comment` component to a class component.
-Remember we need class component to access state in it.
+We need a class-based component to add and access state.
+Let's first change the syntax of our functional `Comment` component to the Class-based alternative.

-We need to extend from `Component` to make `Comment` class a React component.

 ```js
 import React, {Component} from 'react'